kelson8/kcnet-blog/Readme.md

 # TODO For site
 * Update this to add some more blog posts, possibly host this on https://blog.kelsoncraft.net

-* Fix time zone in posts from 24 hour to 12 hour time, not sure on how to do that yet.

 ## Themes
 Theme in use: [hello-friend-ng](https://themes.gohugo.io/themes/hugo-theme-hello-friend-ng/)